rwaldron/tc39-notes/es8/2017-03/mar-21.md

 LBR: If I have an objection here, I'm not going to move this forward.
 I want to confirm: I don't have an objection, so I'm going to move forward.

-AWB: I can help you explain that to him if you need to
+AWB: I can help you explain that to him if you need to.

 MB: In node land, we recently had to reinstate headers in our files (including tests) because we removed them before talking to lawyers.
 Because we did this without talking to lawyers, it's been really painful.
 So talking to lawyers is a really good idea.